 All the major jobs of pruning, lateral thinning, shoot positioning, leaf plucking, bunch thinning, trimming and harvesting are done by hand - hence our dictum Fruit of the Vine, Work of Human Hands.

 1.25 hectares of the white grape Pinot Gris has been planted, this variety eminently suited to this area.
-This has proved a great success and by assuring low yields, and combined with certain viticulture techniques, our first two vintages have given balanced ripe fruit with a wonderful flavour profile.
+This has proved a great success and, by assuring low yields combined with quality focused viticultural techniques, we have developed a strong consistent reputation for concentrated seriously styled Pinot Gris.

 The vines are densely planted, low to the ground, on vertical shoot position trellis.
 The vines are cane-pruned and trained in the traditional Bordeaux ‘double Guyot’ method, at eight buds per cane to ensure low yields.
 Although labour-intensive to manage, this maximises the vines exposure to sunlight.